Chronicle of Current Events: Post-Soviet Russia

 The example and standards of the dissident Chronicle of Current Events continue to influence activists in post-Soviet Russia.

 The Chronicle is cited as an inspiration by the founders of OVD-Info, which came into existence as a response to the "mass arrests of protesters in December 2011".
 OVD-Info, a human rights media project associated with the Memorial NGO, is concerned with "monitoring State violence".
 Today it gathers and distributes information about violations of human rights and freedom of expression in Russia using the same basic concepts and categories (political prisoners, extrajudicial harassment, police violence, freedom of assembly and protest) as were developed by the original samizdat journal to classify and analyse reports it received from all over the country.

 A Russian website entitled A New Chronicle of Current Events appeared on the Internet in 2015.
 One of its founders, former Soviet dissident Victor Davydoff, in an interview with the "Voice of America" radio station, referred to the past experience of dissidents in the USSR.
 Any attempts at change within the system were immediately suppressed in Russia.
 When dissidents appealed to international human rights organizations and foreign governments, however, there was a result.
 The same approach, he suggested, should be used now.
 Mass manipulation through the media meant that many people in Russia did not understand what was happening, either in their own country or abroad.
 The New Chronicle website published a list of 217 political prisoners in Russia as of August 2015: opposition politicians, environmental activists, human rights activists, bloggers and religious believers.

 After the full-scale Russo-Ukrainian War began in 2022, OVD-Info continued to gather and circulate information about abuses of human rights in contemporary Russia.

+Legacy

+Today, the Chronicle offers a unique historical overview of the nature and extent of political repression in the Soviet Union.
+No other samizdat publication covered the entire country for so long, with the Chronicle recording every aspect of human rights violation that was committed by the post-Stalin Soviet authorities at both the national and local levels of the Soviet Union.